iaashie/Management-of-Electricity-using-waste-materials/README.md

 A low-cost, portable system that generates electricity from waste materials like plastic, rubber, and garbage using a heating panel and pollution control filter.
 Built as a sustainable energy alternative for rural and emergency use cases.

+This innovative project demonstrates how everyday waste can be transformed into a valuable energy source.
+When waste is burned, the heat produced is captured by a custom-designed heating panel, which converts it into electrical energy using the photovoltaic effect.
+This electricity is then stored in a rechargeable battery and used to power small electrical devices like LED bulbs, providing a practical and eco-friendly solution for off-grid locations.

+To address environmental concerns, the system includes a pollution control filter that reduces harmful carbon emissions.
+The collected carbon can also be reused in other industrial or agricultural applications, promoting a circular waste-to-energy process.

+Designed with simplicity and affordability in mind, the system uses commonly available components such as a heating panel, sensors, capacitors, a DC motor, and a 4.5V battery.
+Its compact build makes it easy to deploy in remote areas, households, or even for disaster relief situations where electricity is critical but unavailable.

+With potential for future scaling, this project offers a foundation for sustainable development by combining energy innovation with effective waste management.

 ## Introduction

 This project generates electrical energy from waste materials through thermal conversion using a heating panel.
 The generated energy is stored in a battery and used to power an LED bulb, demonstrating its utility.